On class groups of random number fields: Introduction

+For a real number $x$, let $\cC(x)$ be the set of cyclic quartic fields with discriminant at most $x$ inside a fixed algebraic closure $\bar{\Q}$ of $\Q$, and for a quadratic number field $k\subset \bar{\Q}$ let $\cC_k(x) = \{F\in \cC(x) : k\subset F\}$.
+A more precise version of the following result will be proven in Section \ref{sec:quartics} as Theorem~\ref{thm:proportionquad}. \begin{theorem} For every quadratic field $k$ there exists a real number $p_k$ satisfying $0\leq p_k<1$, computable to arbitrary precision, and such that: \begin{enumerate}[leftmargin=*,label={\upshape(\roman*)}] \item if the discriminant of $k$ is either negative or has at least one prime divisor that is congruent to $3\pmod{4}$, then $p_k=0$ and $\cC_k(x)$ is empty for all real numbers $x$; \item otherwise one has

-Our second disproof of the Cohen--Martinet heuristics is of a different order.
-For a positive real number $x$, let $\cC(x)$ be the set of cyclic quartic fields with discriminant at most $x$ inside a fixed algebraic closure of $\Q$, and let $\cC'(x)\subset \cC(x)$ be the subset of those for which the class number of the quadratic subfield is not divisible by $3$.
-Then, as we will explain in Section \ref{sec:quartics}, the Cohen--Martinet heuristics predict that the limit $\lim_{x\to \infty}\#\cC'(x)\big/\#\cC(x)$ exists and that $\lim_{x\to \infty}\#\cC'(x)\big/\#\cC(x)\approx 0.8402$, where the notation $a\approx b$ means that $a$ rounds to $b$ with the given precision.
-In Section \ref{sec:quartics}, we will prove the following result, disproving this prediction.
+\item one has $\sum_{k\subset \bar{\Q}}p_k=1$, with the sum running over all quadratic number fields $k$. \end{enumerate} \end{theorem} Thus, enumerating cyclic quartic fields by discriminant defines a discrete probability distribution on the quadratic subfields.
+A concrete counterexample to the Cohen--Lenstra--Martinet heuristics is obtained from this as follows.
+Let $\cC'(x)\subset \cC(x)$ be the subset of those $F\in \cC(x)$ for which the class number of the quadratic subfield is not divisible by $3$.
+Then, as we will explain in Section \ref{sec:quartics}, the Cohen--Lenstra--Martinet heuristics predict that the limit $\lim_{x\to \infty}\#\cC'(x)\big/\#\cC(x)$ exists and that $\lim_{x\to \infty}\#\cC'(x)\big/\#\cC(x)\approx 0.8402$, where the notation $a\approx b$ means that $a$ rounds to $b$ with the given precision.
+However, in Theorem \ref{thm:quarticsbody} we will deduce from Theorem \ref{thm:quartics} that the limit $\lim_{x\to \infty}\#\cC'(x)\big/\#\cC(x)$ does indeed exist, and one has